AnimePenguin/Chip8-Emulator/README.md

 # Chip-8 Emulator
 A Chip-8 "Emulator" (technically interpreter) written in C using Raylib.

+### Build
+Compile [raylib](https://github.com/raysan5/raylib/wiki) as a static library and put the compiled libraylib.a in the "lib" folder.

-Type `make release` to compile and then run the executable.
+Then type `make release` to compile and run the executable.

 ### Controls
 The Keyboard for Chip-8 Systems looked like this: